Janarthanan-Balasubramani/verlynk-backend-problem-solution/README.md

 This is an readme file of verlynk back end problem solution repository

 For testing  Code
+npm i command is to be used for installing dependecies

 npx prisma generate to generate the db and start using the database